clintonwoo/hackernews-react-graphql/README.md

 To run in production mode:

-`npm run build && npm start`
+`npm run build:prod && npm run start:prod`

 ### Configuration

-The project runs out of the box with default settings (_/src/config.js_).
+The project runs out of the box with default settings (_/src/config.ts_).
 You can include a .env file in your project root to configure settings (this is the '_dotenv_' npm package).
 The _.env_ file is included in _.gitignore_.

 ## How To Test